 The tone for proper corporate governance by the Company is set by the Board.
-As at 31 December 2023, there were 7 Directors which include the Chairperson (Independent Non-Executive Director), 2 Non-Executive Directors, 2 Independent Non-Executive Directors, the Managing Director and the Executive Director (Technical).
-The Directors are knowledgeable, skilled, experienced, competent and experts in their various fields including actuarial, insurance, accounting, marketing/sales and finance.
+As at 31 December 2024, there were 7 Directors which include the Chairman (Non-Executive Director), 2 Non-Executive Directors, 1 Independent Non-Executive Director, the Managing Director, the Executive Director (Technical) and the Executive Director (Business Development).
+The Directors are knowledgeable, skilled, experienced, competent and experts in their various fields including actuarial, product development, insurance, accounting, legal, marketing/sales and finance.

-The Board is primarily responsible for the overall success of OMNILAC and its role is to provide entrepreneurial leadership and direction to the Company within a framework of prudent and effective controls which enables risk to be properly assessed and managed.
+The Board is primarily responsible for the overall success of the Company and its role is to provide strategic leadership and direction to the Company within a framework of prudent and effective controls which enables risk to be properly assessed and managed.
 The Directors also ensure the strategic guidance and effective management of the Company as well as safeguarding the shareholders' interests.
-There are at least 4 meetings held in a year.
-The Chairperson (Independent Non-Executive Director) and the Managing Director of the Company are separate individuals with different and distinct responsibilities.
-The Chairperson is responsible for ensuring that the Board directs the Company effectively and retains the confidence of the shareholders and management whilst the Managing Director maintains oversight of the Business Units and is responsible for the day to day running of the business.
+There are at least 3 board meetings held in a year.
+The Chairman (Non-Executive Director) and the Managing Director of the Company are separate individuals with different and distinct responsibilities.
+The Chairman is responsible for ensuring that the Board directs the Company effectively and retains the confidence of the shareholders and management whilst the Managing Director maintains oversight of the Business Units and is responsible for the day to day running of the business.